Ishwor-stha/modified-travel-and-tour/readme.md

 *   **Validator:** A library of string validators and sanitizers.
 *   **Axios:** Promise-based HTTP client for the browser and Node.js.
 *   **CORS:** Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
+*   **Redis:** An open-source, in-memory data structure store, used here for session management.

 ## Installation